 3. Business Environment

 Another factor that comes into play when determining the type of organization is the external business environment.
 A dynamic business setting where the consumers’ needs change constantly requires a stable and sound organizational structure that can weather the storm of a rapidly-changing marketplace.

 The Importance of Adopting Proper Types of Organizations

 1. Better Communication

 Keeping open channels of communication is crucial to the success of every organization.
 As such, an organization needs to be designed in such a way that individuals and departments are able to coordinate their efforts.

 A sound organizational structure is essential for setting priorities.
 In a tall hierarchical structure, the managers and executives determine the most crucial objectives that need to be met first.
 The heads of departments can then determine how to allocate different resources and the specific tasks to designate first.

-If a company isn’t well organized, the employees won’t know what tasks to perform or who to report to.
+If a company isn’t well organized, the employees won’t know which tasks to perform or who to report to.
 Defining the organizational structure makes the company objectives clear to every stakeholder.
-In such way, every employee knows what he or she needs to do.
+In such a way, every employee knows what he or she needs to do.

-CFI offers the Financial Modeling & Valuation Analyst (FMVA)™ certification program for those looking to take their careers to the next level.
-To keep learning and advancing your career, the following resources will be helpful:
+Thank you for reading this guide to the Different Types of Organizations.
+To keep learning and advancing your career, the following CFI resources will be helpful: